Rocketclh/Maze-Game/README.txt

 7. Press Enter

+8. Install pygame

-8. Press F5 to execute the code
+9. Press F5 to execute the code